nidish-r/dlt-service/README.md

   ```bash
   ./read_asset.sh
   ```
 This script generates an HMAC signature using the payload and timestamp and sends a POST request to the /read endpoint to retrieve asset details from the ledger.

+# v2 API Endpoints (WIP)

+The **v2 API Endpoints** offer an enhanced level of security and flexibility compared to the v1 version.
+In addition to the basic functionality for reading and writing chaincode on a Hyperledger Fabric network, v2 introduces the following key features:

+1. **API Key Generation and Rotation**:
+   - The v2 API allows the creation and rotation of API keys dynamically, ensuring better security management.
+Users can generate their first API key via an unprotected endpoint.
+Subsequent key rotations must be done through a secure endpoint protected by both API key and HMAC authentication.

+2. **HMAC Authentication**:
+   - Similar to v1, v2 continues to utilize HMAC-SHA256 signatures to verify the integrity of API requests.
+However, the secret used to generate these signatures can now be rotated alongside the API key.

+3. **Granular Access Control**:
+   - v2 lays the foundation for implementing more granular access control mechanisms, such as assigning specific permissions or roles to API keys in future versions.

 ### Conclusion

 This DLT Service API allows secure and controlled access to the chaincode functions deployed on a Hyperledger Fabric network.
 By using API key authentication and HMAC signature verification, the service ensures that only authorized requests can query or modify the ledger.